aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

 ### determineScannerID($tarchiveInfo, $to\_log, $centerID, $upload\_id)

 Determines which scanner ID was used for DICOM acquisitions.
+Note, if a scanner ID is not already associated to the scanner information found in the DICOM headers, then a new scanner will automatically be created.

 INPUTS:
   - $tarchiveInfo: archive information hash ref